c-s-2/is-my-train-running/README.md

 - Clone repo
 - Install dependencies with `npm/yarn install`
+- Run `npm/yarn dev` to compile assets and start a development server
-- Run `node src/app.js` to generate the site in the public directory
+- Run `npm/yarn build` to compile the assets for production in the public directory

 ## Screenshots